When planning our travels to visit all of the island nations in the Caribbean, everybody told us that we would love Grenada.

 This is a great spot for a fantastic view and to capture the best pictures of St George.
 Afterwards, explore the small cobblestoned streets below and chat with the market vendors selling tropical fruits and fresh spices.

 Freshly caught seafood like lobster, conch and shrimp, jerked marlin, fish cakes and a few refreshing beers.
-A must-do in Grenada.
+Absolutely one of the best things to do in Grenada.

 The perfect way to end another perfect day spent in paradise!
 Sail just offshore the coast of Grenada and enjoy a glass of champagne, fresh appetisers from the onboard chef and cold drinks from the open bar.